SukhanthN/Wifi_Password/README.md

-## Cpoy below command to find the Wifi Password in your local system.
+## Copy the command below to find the Wi-Fi password on your local system

  ```
  $ netsh wlan show profile <wifi_name> key=clear